-This Baked Spaghetti is a dressed up version of spaghetti perfect for a potluck or for bringing in to a family for dinner.
+This Baked Spaghetti recipe is an easy dressed up version of spaghetti perfect for a potluck and the best pasta recipe for bringing in to a family for dinner.
 This is an Italian casserole everyone will love!

 NOT what you want to ever hear from your doctor.
 At least excuse yourself to the hallway and then Google it, right?